 The acquisition is a major addition to a series of investments made by PCG to develop a Specialty Chemicals segment that will complement its existing gas-based commodities business.
 In 2019, PCG acquired BRB Group, which specialises in silicone-derived chemicals.
 Between 2020 and 2021, PCG embarked on several greenfield projects via strategic partnerships with established international chemicals companies.
 “The specialty chemicals segment is expected to drive PCG’s goal to generate additional 30% revenue from non-traditional business by 2030,” he concluded.

-Media Relations, Corporate Affairs & Administration Department
+Media Relations, Strategic Communications & Administration Department

 PETRONAS CHEMICALS GROUP BERHAD (PCG)